johnsblevins/AzureLandingZones/templates/entlz/README.md

 # Deploy the Enterprise Landing Zone
 ## Deployment Order
-The Enterprise Landing Zone is deployed through a series of build/release pipline scripts packaged as GitHub actions.
-A prerequisite script is used to create a service principal with the required roles in Azure.
-This service prinicipal is then used by GitHub Actions to connect to Azure and deploy the pipelines.
+The Enterprise Landing Zone is deployed through a series of build/release pipline scripts packaged as GitHub actions (GitLab scripts included as well).
+A prerequisite script is used to create a service principal with the required roles in Azure to perform the pipeline deployments.
+This service prinicipal is then used by GitHub Actions (or GitLab Runners) to connect to Azure and deploy the pipelines.
 After the initial deployment the pipelines can be used to manage the environment using Infrastructure-as-Code.
 The deployment order is as follows:

 1. Deploy Prerequisites (script) - [templates/entlz/scripts/entlz_prereqs.sh](scripts/entlz_prereqs.sh)
 2. Deploy Management Group Hierarchy (pipeline) - [.github/workflows/entlz-1-platform-mgs.yml](../../.github/workflows/entlz-1-platform-mgs.yml)